PencilCode/reference/src/render/turtle/speed.html.md

 as there is nothing else already ahead of it in the queue).

-When making an interactive program where you need to be aware of the turtle position, you are likely to want to use <b>speed Infinity</b> at the beginning of your program.
-That way every turtle movement command happens instantly, and you can know where the turtle is going to be at all times.
+When making an interactive program where you need to be aware of the turtle position at any instant, you are likely to want to use <b>speed Infinity</b> at the beginning of your program.
+That way every turtle movement command happens immediately, and you can know where the turtle is going to be right away.
 This technique is often used with the <a href="tick.html">tick</a> command, which lets you create your own animation frames.

-If you use a turtle speed that is slower than Infinity, jQuery will be moving turtles on its own time.
+If you use a turtle speed that is slower than Infinity, jQuery will move turtles on its own time, some time after you have requested the motion.
 That can sometimes have surprising effects.

 <p>For example, <b>speed 10000000</b> does not actually go any faster than
 <b>speed 100</b>.
 That is because the master jQuery animation timer uses